acode/FunctionScript/README.md

 #### ValueError

-`ValueError`s are a result of your function returning an unexpected value based on FaaSlang type-safety mechanisms.
+`ValueError`s are a result of your function returning an unexpected value based on FunctionScript type-safety mechanisms.
 These **must** return status code `502` if over HTTP.

 `ValueError` looks like an *invalid* ParameterError, where the `details`